Active Beach Zone

 Continuing the success of the European 2 Seas Programme 'Seaconomics', Worthing Borough Council were pleased to secure further funding to assist in realising a little more of the vision for the Active Beach Zone, this time from closer to home.

-As well as providing assistance to expand the East Beach Studios, improve the electricity supply available at Coast Café and within Beach House Grounds, install flood lighting at the Sand Courts and provide a new water play facility, Kick Start helped to renovate the Lower East Beach Kiosk, which was subsequently leased to Baker Academy, and now provides Worthing's first beach front water sport activity centre.
-See also: Hydro Watersports website
+As well as providing assistance to expand the East Beach Studios, improve the electricity supply available at Coast Café and within Beach House Grounds, install flood lighting at the Sand Courts and provide a new water play facility, Kickstart helped to renovate the Lower East Beach Kiosk, which was subsequently leased to Baker Academy, and now provides Worthing's first beach front water sport activity centre.

-In March 2014 a new outdoor gym, comprising of a range of ten pieces of equipment, was created at Windsor Lawns to compliment the picnic area.
-In addition to this a table tennis facility has just been installed, with table tennis bats and balls available to hire for a small charge from Eat's Kitchen at 98-100 Brighton Road - see:
+In March 2014 a new outdoor gym, consisting of a range of ten pieces of equipment, was created at Windsor Lawns to compliment the picnic area.
+In addition to this a table tennis facility has just been installed, with table tennis bats and balls available to hire for a small charge from Eat's Kitchen at 98-100 Brighton Road, Worthing

 (images copyright © Claire Perry)